Prabhjeet2005/SDE-SHEET/A2Z SHEET/tips.md

 - str.find("string") -> return index, .substr(index,len)
 - to_string(42), stoi("42"), stod("4.2")

+# Linked List
+- Use Class for using OOPS concepts
+- template can be used here
+-
+- DELETION delete ptr_name OR free(ptr_name) ===> Free Up The space IMPORTANT

 # Heap [Priority Queue]

 - When Repeatedly find max or min and array constatntly Change then use HEAP